PiotrRogalewski/PharmacyStorageApp/README.md

 	- for letter: 'l' or 'L' - this value is -1 pcs,
 	- for letter: 'm' or 'M' - this value is -5 pcs,
 	- for letter: 'n' or 'N' - this value is -10 pcs,
-	- for letter: 'o' or 'O' - this value is -20 pcs,
+	- for letter: 'o' or 'O' - this value is -20 pcs.

     III.
 Data recording

 	You can choose from two options.
 First option is saving to the program memory.
 In this case you can add or remove medicicnes to/from the available total in the program memory without saving this operations to a file.
 The program will remember all your actions and it will count statistics until you close console window.
 After you choose to exit from the program your data such as medicine in stock, and all statistics will be lost.